Dissecting Microbial Community Structure and Heterogeneity via Multivariate Covariate-Adjusted Clustering: Dirichlet-Multinomial Mixture Regression Framework Dirichlet-Multinomial Mixture Regression Framework

-In this section, we first give an overview of the Dirichlet-multinomial mixture model.
+In this section, we first give an overview of the DMM model.
 We then introduce a new link function for regression modeling with microbiome data based on the centered log-ratio transformation, which serves as a building block for the proposed DMMR framework.
-Further, we elaborate on the mixture model setup for clustering and introduce regularization with reparameterization for enabling feature selection and heterogeneity pursuit.
+Further, we elaborate on the mixture model setup for clustering and introduce regularization with reparameterization for enabling heterogeneity pursuit.